-Laptop centered: Your laptop should be centered directly above your keyboard.
+Laptop centered: Your laptop should be centered directly over your keyboard.

-High screen: Ideally, the top of your laptop screen should be about two inches above your eyes.
+High screen: Ideally, the top of your laptop screen should be about two inches higher than your eyes.
 If you wear bifocals, the screen may need to be a little lower.